Lambert-Nguyen/cosmo-management/UI_DESIGN_PLAN_12212025.md

 ## Multi-Tenant SaaS Architecture

 ### Vision
-Transform this platform into a **white-label SaaS template** that can serve multiple businesses with similar property/task management needs, not just AriStay.
+Transform this platform into a **white-label SaaS template** that can serve multiple businesses with similar property/task management needs, not just Cosmo.

 ### Multi-Tenant Target Architecture
 ```